personryan/ICT-2101-P4-1/README.md

 # Acknowledgments

-The team would like to thank all Professors for the knowledge they have imparted to us and for giving us their time during labtorials and consultations.
+The team would like to thank the following Singapore Institute of Technology (SIT) Professors for the knowledge they have imparted to us and for giving us their time during labtorials and consultations.

 - []() Prof. Marcus Tan
 - []() Prof. Eric Lam